 Our most recent professional visitor was British documentary maker Monty Hall.
 Who created a unique film about the Thresher Sharks and Malapascua Island, for his series Monty Hall’s Great Ocean Adventures, shown worldwide on Animal Planet.
 The film also featured our unique House Reef project, which Monty himself helped add our most recent structure to.

-First take for Monty and Scott on Exotic 1
+First take for Monty and Scott on Exotic 1.
+They’re excited to see the Thresher Shark

-The boat crew and Monty ready to depart for Monad Shoal
+The boat crew and Monty ready to depart for Monad Shoal.
+Set and Go!

-Carrying their professional camera equipment with smiles on their faces – success!
+Carrying their professional camera with smiles on their faces – success!

 The famous thresher shark, a regular visitor of Monad Shoal